NexiusTailer/Nex-AC/README.md

 #### IsAntiCheatEnabledForPlayer(playerid, code)
 > Use to check whether one of the anti-cheats is enabled/disabled for a specific player
-> * `playerid` - The ID of the player to be checked whether the anti-cheat enabled/disabled for him
+> * `playerid` - The ID of the player to be checked whether the anti-cheat is enabled/disabled for him
 > * `code` - The ID of the anti-cheat to check
 > * Return `1 (true)` if enabled or `0 (false)` if disabled

 Added in v1.8.8:

 #### AntiCheatGetHealth(playerid, &Float:health)
-> Use to get the amount of the player's health
+> Use to get the amount of the player's health (according to anticheat data)
 > * `playerid` - The ID of the player to get the health of
 > * `&Float:health` - A variable to store the health in, passed by reference
 > * Returns `1 (true)` if the function executed successfully or `0 (false)` if the player is not connected

 #### AntiCheatGetArmour(playerid, &Float:armour)
-> Use to get the amount of the player's armour
+> Use to get the amount of the player's armour (according to anticheat data)
 > * `playerid` - The ID of the player to get the armour of
 > * `&Float:armour` - A variable to store the armour in, passed by reference
 > * Returns `1 (true)` if the function executed successfully or `0 (false)` if the player is not connected

 #### AntiCheatGetVehicleHealth(vehicleid, &Float:health)
-> Use to get the amount of the vehicle's health
+> Use to get the amount of the vehicle's health (according to anticheat data)
 > * `vehicleid` - The ID of the vehicle to get the health of
 > * `&Float:health` - A variable to store the health in, passed by reference
 > * Returns `1 (true)` if the function executed successfully or `0 (false)` if the vehicle does not exist

 #### AntiCheatGetWeaponData(playerid, slot, &weapons, &ammo)
-> Use to get the weapon and ammo in a specific player's weapon slot
+> Use to get the weapon and ammo in a specific player's weapon slot (according to anticheat data)
 > * `playerid` - The ID of the player whose weapon data to retrieve
 > * `slot` - The slot to get the weapon and ammo for
 > * `&weapons` - A variable to store the weapon ID in, passed by reference